isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Non-trivially copyable value types should provide a member swap or a free swap overload.
+* Non-trivially copyable types should provide a member swap or a free swap overload.
 * (Simple) When a class has a `swap` member function, it should be declared `noexcept`.

 ### <a name="Rc-swap-fail"></a>C.84: A `swap` function must not fail